Looks like Garth Brooks won’t be playing Seattle next month after all

 Seattle country fans were elated.
 For about a week.

 After announcing a Labor Day weekend concert at Lumen Field last month, Garth Brooks quickly hit the brakes, stopping tickets from going on sale less than a week later citing COVID-19 concerns.
-On Wednesday, the honky tonkin’ showman formally canceled five other shows — for which he’d already sold 350,000 tickets — planned for later this fall, all but guaranteeing that Sept.
+On Wednesday, the honky-tonkin’ showman formally canceled five other shows — for which he’d already sold 350,000 tickets — planned for later this fall, all but guaranteeing that Sept.
 4 Seattle trip ain’t happening.

 “In July, I sincerely thought the pandemic was falling behind us,” Brooks said in a news release.
 “Now, watching this new wave, I realize we are still in the fight and I must do my part.”

-New dates are being sought for the five cities — Cincinnati, Charlotte, Baltimore, Boston and Nashville — in 2022, though it’s unclear if or when Seattle will be rescheduled.
+New dates are being sought for the five cities — Cincinnati; Charlotte, North Carolina; Baltimore; Boston and Nashville, Tennessee — in 2022, though it’s unclear if or when Seattle will be rescheduled.
 A spokesperson for Brooks did not immediately respond to a request for comment.

 According to the news release, tour brass will watch how schools, sports and the entertainment industry are impacted by “this stage of the pandemic.”